 Horfiesh Comprehensive School

 Rates and Fees

-Rates are quoted on a case-by-case basis, determined by many factors, such as the particular service and and the degree of editorial intervention requested or required.
+Rates are quoted on a case-by-case basis, determined by many factors, such as which service and the degree of editorial intervention requested or required.
 The word count, turnaround time, and the complexity and subject matter will also determine rates and fees (if any).

-For short projects consisting of less than 40K words, full payment of the agreed upon estimate is required before work begins.
+For short projects consisting of less than 40K words, full payment of the estimate is required before work begins.
 The minimum fee invoiced per project is USD 25.00.

 For complex or larger projects, a 50% deposit, exclusive of any rush fees, is required upfront.
 The remaining balance may be broken down into regular interim payments if the project will extend beyond 60 days for completion.
 Final payment of the remaining balance due will be required before release of the edited files.

 Requests for expedited delivery (faster turnaround times than normal) require prepayment of rush fees, starting at 20% of the original estimate, in addition to the deposit.

 To establish a rate estimate for an editing or proofreading project, I will require a small sample from both the body of the text and any documentation (if any) for editing/proofreading.
 I offer a free, short sample edit of your copy, provided upon request.